top of page

 Expert Judges

-Participants will have their work reviewed by a distinguished panel of doctoral-level professors, and literary experts.
+Participants work reviewed by a distinguished panel of doctoral-level professors, and literary experts.

 Prizes

-Finalists will receive international recognition, college consulting services, letters of recommendation, and their work will be featured on our website.
+Finalists receive international recognition, college consulting services, letters of recommendation, and have their work featured on our website.

 Stand Out